This-is-Becky/Vibration-Analysis/README.md

 * Removes offset, which means the data will centralize by 0(0 as the baseline).
 * Computes RMS values, and generates visualizations RMS bar charts for each axis for each file.
 * All results are saved in target folders as define.

+## Result can be found in the "result" folder